omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 ![item admin side](../modules/modulesfiles/scripto-itemview.png)

-The main work area has two tabs: one for Media and one with the Omkea item metadata.
+The main work area has two tabs: one for Media and one with the Omeka item metadata.

 ### Media tab
 On the Media tab, there is a table with all the media in an item.
 Users transcribe media by media, so Scripto allows you to review on the media level.